oponder2000/EMBERFORGE-SOURCE-LEAK-Active-Directory-Attack-Investigation/README.md

 ### Q8: Archive Creation Utility

-**Question:** Before exfiltration, the stolen data was compressed into an archive.
-The attacker used a built-in OS capability rather than third-party tools.
-This is a Living Off The Land technique.
-What cmdlet created the archive?

-**Answer:** `Compress-Archive`
+I analyzed compression activity and confirmed that the attacker used a built-in Windows cmdlet for archiving.
+The cmdlet used was Compress-Archive.

 **Query Used:**
 ```kusto